FlareSpace/FlareVPN-For-Windows/README.md

 **FlareVPN** is a powerful and lightweight VPN client designed for high-speed connectivity and privacy.
 Originally built for Android, we are expanding our horizons.

 ### 🪟 Windows Version Coming Soon!
-The original **FlareVPN** ([github.com/gitwelk/FlareVPN](https://github.com/gitwelk/FlareVPN)) is coming to **Windows** very soon.
+The original **FlareVPN** ([github.com/FlareSpace/FlareVPN](https://github.com/FlareSpace/FlareVPN)) is coming to **Windows** very soon.
 Stay tuned for a seamless desktop experience with the same high performance and modern UI you expect.

-### 📱 Stay Updated
+###  🔔 Join our Telegram Channel
-Join our official Telegram channel for the latest news, beta tests, and direct downloads:
+Join our official Telegram channel to stay up-to-date on new releases and important news:
 👉 **[@FlareApp](https://t.me/FlareApp)** — Official channel for news and updates (APK, EXE).

 ---